ahmadjalal1122/Project22/20L-1305/README.md

-                                                   ** Running Unit Tests in PhpStorm** Running tests in PhpStorm requires following steps to setup the system.
+                                                    Running Unit Tests in PHPSTORM Running tests in PhpStorm requires following steps to setup the system.

 1-Configuring the PHP interpreter
 2-Configuring PHPUnit
 3-Creating a run configuration

         1-Configuring the PHP interpreter

 In the PhpStorm preferences, select the PHP interpreter PhpStorm should use to run tests with.
 If you can not select a PHP interpreter because the dropdown is empty, you can add a one by clicking on the button with the three dots beside the dropdown.
 Then, click the + (add) button in the top right to select the desired PHP binary on your file system.

         2-Configuring PHPUnit

 After configuring the interpreter, the next step is to set up the PHPStorm preferences for how to execute PHPUnit.
 1-Click the Use Composer autoloader option.
 2-Select the vendor/autoload.php file in your Magento 2 installation.
 3-Optionally select the dev/tests/unit/phpunit.xml.dist file as the Default configuration file.
 Doing this step makes creating temporary run configurations more convenient.

         3-Creating a run configuration

 The final step is to create a run configuration to execute the desired tests.
 There are many ways to create run configurations in PhpStorm.
 Here we just show one of the option.
 All start by creating a new run configuration.
 To do so, follow these steps: